 Is your water hard?
-If it is, and if you use a carbonate type non-phosphate detergent, you will most probably notice limestone deposits on your clothes and washer surfaces.
-The hardness of your water and your washing frequency will determine how rapidly the limestone will build up.
-If your water is VERY HARD (11 or more grains) and if you wash just a few loads a week, you may see limestone buildups in just a few months
+If it is, and if you use a carbonate type non-phosphate detergent, you will most probably notice limestone deposits on your clothes and

+(11 or more grains) and if you wash just a few loads a week, you may see limestone buildups in just a few months.